AudiusProject/audius-protocol/packages/mobile/README.md

 ## Debugging

-- To debug the native-layer of the app, install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) and enable debugging (Cmd + D) in the simulator.
+- To debug the app, install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) and enable debugging (Cmd + D) in the simulator.
-- Safari can also be used to debug against the WebView running the dapp.
-This can be seen by opening Safari > Develop > Device > Localhost.

 On Android, you can use the adb Android Studio tool or